 For purpose of the IRP process, a disadvantaged community should be defined as a community scoring in the top 25% statewide and/or in one of the 22 census tracts that score in the highest five percent for pollution burden, according to the most recently available version of the CalEPA CalEnviroScreen Tool.

-The Commission should require all LSEs to describe in their IRP filings their treatment of issues related to disadvantaged communities.
+The Commission should require all LSEs to describe in their IRP filings their planned and completed outreach to and treatment of issues related to disadvantaged communities.

 Section 399.13(a)(7)(A-B) and Section 454.5(b)(9)(D)(i-iii) requirements also apply to IOUs conducting procurement activities.